catrujilla/pyDHM/README.md

 More on the use of the pyDHM library can be found in the following academic paper:

-R. Castañeda-Sepulveda, C. Trujillo and A. Doblas "pyDHM: A Python library for applications in Digital Holographic Microscopy", to be submitted to plosONE, 2022.
+R. Castañeda-Sepulveda, C. Trujillo and A. Doblas "pyDHM: A Python library for applications in Digital Holographic Microscopy", in revision plosONE, 2022.

 ## About us